-- 5.5.1 After proof load testing all chain accessories are to be subjected to a close visual examination.
-Special attention is to be paid to machined surfaces and high stress regions.
-All non-machined surfaces are to be sand or shot blasted to permit a thorough examination.
-All accessories are to be checked by magnetic particles or dye penetrant. - 5.5.2 Testing is to be performed in accordance with a recognized Standard and the procedures, together with acceptance/rejection criteria are to be submitted to TL for review.
-Operators are to be appropriately qualified, in the method of inspection, to at least level II in accordance with a recognized Standard such as ISO 9712, SNT-TC-1A or ASNT Central Certification Program. - 5.5.3 The manufacturer is to provide a statement that non-destructive examination has been carried out with satisfactory results.
+5.5.1 After proof load testing all chain accessories are to be subjected to a close visual examination.
+Special attention is to be paid to machined surfaces and be sand or shot blasted to permit a thorough examination.
+All accessories are to be checked by magnetic particles or dye penetrant.

+5.5.2 Testing is to be performed in accordance with a recognized Standard and the procedures, together with acceptance/rejection criteria are to be submitted to TL for review.
+Operators are to be appropriately qualified, in the method of inspection, to at least level II in accordance with a recognized Standard such as ISO 9712, SNT-TC-1A or ASNT Central Certification Program.

+5.5.3 The manufacturer is to provide a statement that non-destructive examination has been carried out with satisfactory results.
 This statement should include a brief reference to the techniques and to the operator's qualification.